 Before ReadyCart, the purchasing process was messy.
 After consumers watched a DIY video, they often had to manually search for the featured products.
 Or, if links were provided, they had to go through the checkout process multiple times on different sites.

 But purchasing wasn’t the only problem.
 We knew dozens of content creators who were creating engaging and influential content.
 Some of these creators had hundreds of thousands of followers.
-And yet, they were receiving very little compensation from the brands whose products they were helping to sell.
+Yet, they were receiving very little compensation from the brands whose products they were helping to sell.

 I love it when a single solution can solve multiple problems, and we believed we could create a product to do just that.
 We envisioned an ecommerce application that could bundle all those products together so consumers could purchase everything they needed with a couple of clicks.